openenergymonitor/guide/source/setup/import.markdown

 ### Export from an older emonPi / emonBase

 If the Backup module is not visible in the Local Emoncms menu then the emonPi / emonBase is running an older version e.g Emoncms V8.x.
+Try the USB Import method above.

 <p class="note">
 To check what software stack (emonSD pre-built SD card) version an emonPi is running see instructions on emonPi <a href="https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log">emonSD download repository and changelog</a>
 </p>

-To export data from an older emonPi:

-1. Install the backup module by running `Admin > emonPi update` in Local Emoncms
-2. Wait (up to) 60s for the update to begin and then another couple of minutes for it to complete; the update log page can be refreshed to view progress
-3. Log-out then back into Local Emoncms
-4. Backup module should now be visible under `Extras > Backup`
-5. Follow Backup instructions below

 ***